Animal health and welfare

 Avian influenza (bird flu)

-There are some simple measures that you should take to protect your birds against the threat of avian influenza:
+There are some simple measures you should take to protect your birds against avian influenza:

 - Clean footwear before and after visiting your birds

-- Place your birds' food and water in fully enclosed areas that are protected from wild birds and remove any spilled feed regularly
+- Place your birds' food and water in enclosed areas that are protected from wild birds and remove any spilled feed.

 If you have any concerns about the health of your birds, seek prompts advice from your vet.